Azure/azure-sphere-samples/Samples/DNSServiceDiscovery/README.md

     }
    ```

+1. In the Project Properties, ensure that the Target API Set is 2+Beta1905.

 ### DNS service

 This sample requires that you run a DNS service instance that is discoverable on the same local network as the Azure Sphere device.
 You can use the dns-sd tool from [Apple Bonjour](https://support.apple.com/bonjour) to setup the service.
 This dns-sd command registers an instance of a DNS responder service with the default service configuration used by the sample: